grafana/loki/docs/sources/query/analyzer.md

 # Simple LogQL simulator

-The LogQL Simulator is an online tool that you can use to experiment with writing simple LogQL queries and seeing the results, without needing to run an instance of Loki.
+The LogQL simulator is an online tool that you can use to experiment with writing simple LogQL queries and seeing the results, without needing to run an instance of Loki.

-A set of example log lines are included for each of Loki's primary supported log parsers:
+A set of example log lines are included for each of the primary log parsers supported by Loki:

 - [Logfmt](https://brandur.org/logfmt)
 - [JSON](https://www.json.org/json-en.html)